Mid-major

-Mid-major is a term used in American NCAA Division I college sports, particularly men's basketball, to refer to athletic conferences that are not among the (the ACC, AAC, Big East, Big 10, Big 12, Pac-12, and SEC), which are alternatively referred to as "high majors".
-The term "mid-major" was coined in 1977 by Jack Kvancz, the head coach of men's basketball team at Catholic University.
-NCAA neither acknowledges nor uses the terms "major" or "mid-major" to differentiate between Division I athletic conferences.
-Some schools and fans consider it offensive and derogatory.
+Mid-major conferences in American college sports at the NCAA Division I level are athletic conferences that are not among the power conferences.
+The grouping is most commonly used in men's college basketball to describe conferences outside of the Big Ten, Big 12, SEC, ACC and Big East which have also been referred to as "high majors".

+The term "mid-major" was coined in 1977 by Jack Kvancz, the head coach of men's basketball team at Catholic University of America.
+The NCAA neither acknowledges nor uses the terms "major" or "mid-major" to differentiate between Division I athletic conferences.
+Some schools and fans consider it offensive and derogatory, while others embrace the term.